-OEO staff review the programs applicant/participant characteristics to determine if equitable services are being provided in accordance with Section 188, 29 CFR §38.40, and State Instruction Number 16-1211.
-The State-Level EO Officer also evaluates programs to ensure efforts have been made toward eliminating sex stereotyping in training and employment placements.
+OEO staff review the programs' applicant/participant characteristics to determine if services are being provided in accordance with Section 188, 29 CFR §38.40, and State Instruction Number 16-12, change 1.

 The Office of Equal Opportunity monitors to determine whether any protected group or groups of individuals have been adversely affected by the selection process or by their treatment in WIOA.